balaji1974/nosql/elasticsearch/README.md

   ]
 }

-An Inverted index is a mapping between terms and which document contains them Eg.
+An Inverted index is a mapping between terms and which document contains them It is sorted alphabetically and contains other information like relevance score also It is created for each text field within an index
+Eg.
             Document #1     Document #2     Document #3
+data            X                                X
+test            X               X
 ducks                           X                X

-test            X               X
-data                            X                X
+Keyword data types use the keyword analyzer -> This analyzer is a no op analyzer, i.e., it will not do anything but return the same input value back.
+Eg.
+POST /_analyze
+{
+  "text" : "this is my Test text.....DUCKS !!!!",
+  "analyzer": "keyword"
+}

+This will return
+{
+  "tokens" : [
+    {
+      "token" : "this is my Test text.....DUCKS !!!!",
+      "start_offset" : 0,
+      "end_offset" : 35,
+      "type" : "word",
+      "position" : 0
+    }
+  ]
+}
+Use case example for the keyword type is an email address field where an exact match is required.

+Coercion
+It is a process where the correct datatype is applied for a string value that is supplied automatically by ElasticSearch

 ```